5 Ways To Refresh Your Financial Literacy

 Investing can seem intimidating, but you don’t need to be a stock market expert to make informed decisions.
 A key part of refreshing your financial literacy is understanding how to grow your wealth through investments, even on a small scale.

-Start by researching the basics of different investment vehicles—such as stocks, bonds, mutual funds, and exchange-traded funds (ETFs).
+Start by studying the basics of different investment vehicles—such as stocks, bonds, mutual funds, and exchange-traded funds (ETFs).
 Each type carries its own level of risk and potential return, so it’s crucial to evaluate what fits your financial situation and risk tolerance.
 While diversification is often cited as a way to reduce risk, there’s no universal strategy that fits everyone.
-It’s also worth remembering that all investments carry some risk, so it’s important to be comfortable with potential losses before committing.2
+It’s also worth remembering that all investments carry some risk, so it’s important to be comfortable with potential losses before committing.

 Many people also find value in dollar-cost averaging, a strategy that involves investing a fixed amount of money at regular intervals, regardless of market conditions.
 This approach can help spread out risk, although results may vary based on market performance.
 No investment strategy is foolproof, but increasing your knowledge of investment options and practices may help you make smarter, more confident decisions.